Cornell-Tech-PAML-Course-2023/homework2/README.md

 * st.number_input() - function that displays a text field and a user to input a number.
 Collect user input for integer parameters (e.g., polynomial degree).
 * st.button() - function that creates a button.
 Create a button to start training the models.

+## Task 14: Train Multiple Regressoon Model

-<b>Task 14</b>: Write a function called train_multiple_regression() that trains a multiple regression regression model to predict an output variable (i.e., housing prices).
+Write a function called train_multiple_regression() that trains a multiple regression regression model to predict an output variable (i.e., housing prices).
 Add a button to call the train_multiple_regression() function and train the model using Sklearn library: linear_model.LinearRegression().
 See the HW2 code for inputs and outputs.

+## Task 15: Train Polynomial Regressoon Model

-<b>Task 15</b>: Write a function called train_polynomial_regression() that trains a polynomial regression regression model to predict an output variable (i.e., housing prices).
+Write a function called train_polynomial_regression() that trains a polynomial regression regression model to predict an output variable (i.e., housing prices).
 Then, display the training performance in terms of the metrics selected by users.
 Create a parameter input panel for each method that requires model parameters including degrees and include_bias.
 Then, add a button to call the train_polynomial_regression() function and train the model with Sklearn library: linear_model, preprocessing.PolynomialFeatures or Pipeline.
 See the HW2 code for inputs and outputs.

 Use the following functions to collect input from the web app:
 * st.number_input to select number of degrees
 * st.checkbox to include bias
 * st.button that calls function to train polynomial regression models

+## Task 16: Train Ridge Regressoon Model with Cross Validation

-<b>Task 16</b>: Write a function called train_ridge_regression that uses cross validation to train a ridge regression regression model to predict housing prices and display the training performance in terms of the metrics selected by users.
+Write a function called train_ridge_regression that uses cross validation to train a ridge regression regression model to predict housing prices and display the training performance in terms of the metrics selected by users.
 Create a parameter input panel for each method that requires model parameters alpha, solver, and n_folds.
 Then, add a button to call the train_ridge_regression function and train the model using Sklearn library: linear_model.Ridge() or Pipeline.
 See the HW2 code for inputs and outputs.

-Use the following functions to collect input from the web app:
+The following functions are used to collect input from the web app:
 * st.number_input to select number of folds
 * st.multiselect solver methods including: 'auto', 'svd', 'cholesky', 'lsqr', 'sparse_cg', 'sag', 'saga', 'lbfgs'
 * st.text_input to select alpha values separated by a comma
 * st.button that calls function to train ridge models

+## Task 17: Train Polynomial Regressoon Model

-<b>Task 17</b>: Write a function called train_lasso_regression that uses cross validation (CV) to train a lasso regression regression model to predict housing prices and display the training performance in terms of the metrics selected by users.
+Write a function called train_lasso_regression that uses cross validation (CV) to train a lasso regression regression model to predict housing prices and display the training performance in terms of the metrics selected by users.
 Create a parameter input panel for each method that requires input parameters including tol, alpha, n_folds.
 Then, add a button to call the train_lasso_regression function and train the model using Sklearn library: linear_model.Lasso() or Pipeline.
 See the HW2 code for inputs and outputs.

 Use the following functions to collect input from the web app:
 * st.number_input to select number of folds - used to enter number of folds for CV